← Back to Resources

 • Not a full package management platform.
 You still manage objective evidence, approvals, and submission bundles elsewhere.

-• If you need supplier/customer collaboration, you’ll patch together tools.
+• If you need supplier/customer collaboration, you will patch together tools.

 Pricing